ovsvc/Artwork-Classification-Deep-Learning/README.md

 * ResNet18 (fine tuning + data augmentation + no freeze + improved resolution) -  Fine-tuning with unfrozen layers, less aggressive data augmentation and improved resolution, description: section 2.3 (third variation)

 For some model early stopping criteria was triggered, therefore, thaining was stopped before reaching 10th epoch.

-**6. Future Work**

-* Get More Insight into Model Predictions (XRAI):

-Implement XRAI or other explainability tools to better understand how the model makes predictions, particularly focusing on regions of images that are most influential for classification.
-This can help identify patterns and errors, particularly for complex class.